hantsy/maven-archetype-jakartaee9/docs/guide.md

 cd mypp
 ```

-If you import the codes into IDE, such as NetBeans, IntelliJ IDEA, etc. you will see the following project structure.
+Import the source codes into your IDEs, such as NetBeans, IntelliJ IDEA, etc. you will see the following project structure.

 ```bash
 ├── pom.xml